List of Shameless (American TV series) characters: Frank Gallagher

-Francis "Frank" Gallagher (William H. Macy and, in flashbacks, Jacob DeMonte-Finn) is the father of six children.
+Francis "Frank" Gallagher (William H. Macy and, in flashbacks, Jacob DeMonte-Finn) is the father of seven children.
 He is a deadbeat alcoholic and drug addict who relies on his children to get by.
 He also swindles the state welfare system and taught this type of opportunistic deceit to his children.
 Since Frank refuses to work and most of the children are underage, the family lives far below the federal poverty threshold for a family of their size.
 As mentioned by one of his sons, Lip, Frank is intelligent and finished high school before he attended college to study psychology, where he met Monica.
 They dated for about 2 weeks before he dropped out of school and they got married.

 Frank has sex with almost any available woman to support himself.
 For instance, he begins a relationship with Sheila Jackson when he discovers that she gets maximum disability benefits for her agoraphobia.
 He is the biological father of Sammi, Fiona, Lip, Debbie, Carl, and Liam, but not to Ian, who is presumed to be the son of Frank's brother Clayton, making him Frank's nephew as well as the children's half-brother and cousin.
 Despite that, he refers to Ian as his son.
 Frank is also the grandfather of Chuckie, Frances, Fred, and Carl's unnamed twins (caused by another scam by Frank).

 The children do not think highly of him and refer to him primarily by his first name, though there have been occasions where they have called him "Dad".
 Although Frank preaches self-righteously about political and social issues, he spends most of his time developing schemes to cheat the system and takes advantage of others to make money.
 He pays little attention to his children but displays care and concern for them in drastic circumstances, having shown on occasion that he does indeed love his children, and at times proves himself to be a better parent than Monica or his own mother.

 In season 1, he is introduced as an alcoholic deadbeat who neglects his children after his wife abandons the family.
 The older Gallagher children resent him while the younger ones still have faith in him.
 After returning from Canada (illegally taken there by Fiona's boyfriend Steve), Frank gloms on to Sheila Jackson, mother to Lip's friends-with-benefits girlfriend Karen, after finding out that she lives on government benefits for her agoraphobia.
 He attempts to cash a settlement check only to find that he needs it to be signed by his estranged wife Monica and tracks her down.
 She agrees to sign the check on the condition that he give up their youngest child Liam so that she and her new girlfriend can raise him.
 Frank learns through two paternity tests that he is indeed Liam's father but not Ian, who is the result of an affair.
 The pair make amends after the event and Frank walks away.